 However, the cameras can be adversely affected by harsh weather or light conditions (such as when driving directly into the sun), wet roads or even a dirty windscreen in front of the lenses.

-Pedestrian detection systems
+Pedestrian and cyclist detection systems

 These versions use a camera(s) combined with radar to detect vulnerable road users through their shape and characteristics.
 The way in which pedestrians move relative to the path of the vehicle is calculated to determine whether they are in danger of being struck.
-Some high end systems can work at speeds up to 210km/h and bring the car to a complete stop.
+Some high-end systems can work at speeds up to 210km/h and bring the car to a complete stop.

-Even with the most advanced AEB systems nothing prevents a collision more than the Mk1 Eyeball so it’s important to treat the technology as a system of last resort rather than a substitute for being alert.
+Even with the most advanced AEB systems, nothing prevents a collision more than the Mk1 Eyeball so it’s important to treat the technology as a system of last resort rather than a substitute for being alert.